Oil in the Congo Basin: A Carbon Sink Under the Hammer

 Bonobos, the closest living relatives of humans, live in the forests south of the Congo River.
 Credit: Sergey Uryadnikov/Shutterstock

 Most local people have no say in the oil plans.
-A 2022 report by Congolese NGOs highlighted the concerns of local people who live in four of the oil blocks up for auction.14845 In some of these areas, hardly any roads, hospitals, schools or mobile phone networks exist.
+A 2022 report highlighted the concerns of local people who live in four of the oil blocks that were up for auction.14845 In some of these areas, hardly any roads, hospitals, schools or mobile phone networks exist.
 Many families collect their drinking water from rivers and earn an income from farming, fishing and hunting.
 They depend on healthy ecosystems and clean rivers.
 An oil spill in these areas could ruin their harvest and poison their only source of drinking water.
 Many people worry that the oil companies will take their land, chase them away and fuel tensions in the already conflict-ridden country.
-In the country’s only active oil block on the DRC coast, the Anglo-French company Perenco has been contaminating soil and water with oil spills and poisoning communities with toxic gases for more than 15 years.1487314875 Villagers in the oil blocks currently up for auction fear that their home could face the same fate.14845
+In the country’s only active oil block on the DRC coast, the Anglo-French company Perenco has been contaminating soil and water with oil spills and poisoning communities with toxic gases for more than 15 years.1487314875 Villagers in the oil blocks most recently up for auction fear that their home could face the same fate.14845 Perenco initially showed interest in the Congo Basin auction, but later decided to withdraw from the original iteration.21408

 Drilling in the World’s Carbon Storehouse